sj-griffin/neatnodes/docs/index.md

 This section summarises the key elements of the NEAT algorithm.
 It is helpful to have a basic understanding of neural networks first.
 If you would like further details, you can refer to the original research paper or to the source code itself.

 ### Genomes
 A genome is a simple neural network that can compute a specific function.
 It is made up of a set of nodes and a set of connections that link the nodes together and transfer data between them.
-Each node holds a value and can be either an input, an output, a hidden node, or a bias node.
+Each node holds a value between -1 and 1 and can be either an input, an output, a hidden node, or a bias node.

 A connection has the following properties:
 * An in-node (the node that it will transfer data from)